 How would you describe your current role at STR and what does a typical day look like for you?

 “I am the Group Technical Compliance Engineer at STR, and my main responsibility is managing our database of assets that support our clients’ projects.
 My day-to-day tasks centre around ensuring all equipment is of the required standard, which involves a thorough process of monitoring and repairing faults, internal failures and damages.
-I’m also client facing and technical issue reports on damaged equipment as well as arrange payments and third-party repairs.
+I’m also client facing and issue technical reports on damaged equipment, as well as arrange payments and third-party repairs.

 “While I’m not on the front line of securing new business, my role is crucial in maintaining the quality, reliability and performance of our assets - which is something STR prides itself in.”